 one T shirt down!

 here I like to use a long curtain rod, broom handle, or anything else on hand and slip the slitted but partially intact tube onto it

-time to make a ball! beginning in this case with “yarn end” on right, “milk” about an arm’s length of strip (as you pull on fabric it narrows and curls inward), and begin winding the result into a ball.
-As you move across the supporting rod the ball will have to be moved over and under it at regular intervals to keep fabric flowing easily.
-I did so at the end of each loop circumference, that was easier for me than lifting the right end of my rod to free the “yarn”.
+time to make a ball! beginning in this case with “yarn end” on right, “milk” about an arm’s length of the strip (as you pull on the fabric it narrows and curls inward), and begin winding the result into a ball.
+As you move across the supporting rod the ball will have to be moved over and under it at regular intervals to keep the fabric flowing easily.
+I did so at the end of each loop circumference, which was easier for me than lifting the right end of my rod to free the “yarn”.
 The result:

 the “yarn” superimposed on the ruler for an idea of the change in fabric width after pulling/stretching